 The Company recognises revenue from aged care services over time as performance obligations are satisfied, which is as the services are rendered.
 Revenue arises from a single agreed contract with a resident.
-Fees received is based on the Aged Care Funding Instrument ("ACFI") assessment and recognised on a daily basis (in line with the care given to the residents).
+Fees received are based on the Aged Care Funding Instrument ("ACFI") assessment and recognised on a daily basis (in line with the care given to the residents).
+On the 1st of October 2022 a new funding model was released which replaced the ACFI model, where Fees are based on the Australian National Aged Care Classification funding model ("AN-ACC"), these are also recognised on a daily basis (in line with the care given to the residents).
 The funding received is determined by the Department of Health and Aged Care and based on a range of factors including resident's care needs; whether the facility has been significantly refurbished; levels of supported residents and financial means of the resident.
 Funding is received in advance from the Department of Health and Aged Care.